Zudoku/peable/README.md

 - Models for Shops, Rides, Guest.
 - Refactoring guest queue to ride logic.
-- Building selection UI.
+- Building selection/ride UI.

 #THINGS TO DO LATER#

 - Think of better names for shops and rides.
+- Re-organize README.
+- Window asking if you want to demolish building before demolishing it.
+- Populate guest/shop/ride UI.
+-

 #KNOWN BUGS#

 - Creating a new map crashes/malfunctions game.
-- Decorations are a mess. (should be completely redone.
+- Decorations are a mess. (should be completely re-done).
 - When placing shops, sometimes you need to click twice.
 - Some models are not facing the right way.
 - Roads can be built through terrain.
+- Ride price change slider has floating point rounding error.
+- Rides don't cost money.
+- Terrain appears to be blue when game is started.
+- Placing objects out of map can cause it to crash.
+- Terrain editor drag sometimes frees.
+- Guests walk underground when climbing up roads.

 #ENCHANCING IDEAS#